gvvaughan/specl/README.md

 To use the `report` formatter instead, add the `-v` option to the command line above.

+If you prefer to format the results of your specification examples with a custom formatter, you should make sure your formatter is visible on `LUA_PATH`, and use the `--formatter=BASENAME` option to load it.

 Pass the `-h` option for help and brief documentation on usage of the remaining available options.